-Slow Cooker Kimchi Sloppy Joes elevates an old classic comfort food with the bold and tangy flavors of kimchi.
+These Slow Cooker Kimchi Sloppy Joes elevate an old classic comfort food with the bold and tangy flavors of kimchi.
 It's an irresistible fusion of savory ground beef and spicy Korean flavors all made in one pot.
 No pre-browning of meat is necessary!

 Jump to: